benhutchison/GettingWorkDoneWithExtensibleEffects/README.md

 This project teaches Extensible Effects in practice; what it feels like to code with the Eff framework.

-It doesn't make any attempt to cover the complex, subtle theory behind Eff, a refinement of 25 years experience with monadic programming, and isn't a complete picture of Eff by any means.
+It doesn't make any attempt to cover the complex, subtle theory behind Eff, a refinement of 25 years experience of programming with monads, and isn't a complete picture of Eff by any means.
 At the time of writing however, there are more resources available covering the theory, than practice, of Eff, including:

 - The original paper [Extensible effects: an alternative to monad transformers](https://www.cs.indiana.edu/~sabry/papers/exteff.pdf)